utkarsh2102/utkarsh2102.org/content/posts/foss-in-june-21.md

 However, this wasn't  really a good month for mental health.
 And so apparently lesser work but still more than nothing, heh. :D

-As a side note, this month, I spent a lot of time on Clubhouse, the new social auido app, at least in India.
+As a side note, this month, I spent a lot of time on Clubhouse, the new social audio app, at least in India.
 (I am sure you'd have heard?)
 Anyway, I made some friends there; more on that later, maybe? (ik, I say that a lot, but ugh, I'll get to it!)

 Anyway, I did the following stuff in Debian: